Jodi Applegate: Career in New York City

 Applegate joined WNYW as co-anchor of the station's morning program, Good Day New York, in 2005.
-She was there for three years and was replaced in the role by Rosanna Scotto in 2008.
+She remained there for three years and was replaced in the role by Rosanna Scotto in 2008.
 Applegate left the station shortly thereafter.
-On May 28, 2008, she appeared once in the Broadway musical Chicago.
+On May 28, 2008, Applegate made a one time only appearance in the Broadway musical Chicago.

 In 2009, Applegate began work as a fill-in anchor on all-news WCBS radio.
-She guest-hosted Living Today on Sirius XM Radio's Martha Stewart Living Radio channel, filling in for another former Good Day New York anchor, Mario Bosquez.
+She also guest-hosted Living Today on Sirius XM Radio's Martha Stewart Living Radio channel, filling in for another former Good Day New York anchor, Mario Bosquez.
 Applegate also guest-hosted radio talk shows hosted by Joan Hamburg on WOR in New York, and Howie Carr on WRKO in Boston.

-Applegate made a return to television news in September 2009 joining News 12 Long Island as an evening co-anchor.
+Applegate made a return to television news in September 2009 when she joined News 12 Long Island as an evening co-anchor.
 With three months remaining in her one-year contract, she was allowed to leave News 12 in order to join WPIX.
 The Tribune Company-owned station named her as sole anchor of its revamped 10:00 PM newscasts on weeknights; she started in that capacity on October 11, 2010.
 Applegate also anchored the station's hour-long 5:00 PM newscast, which was launched in the fall of 2011.

 Personal life

 Applegate married New York Yankees television broadcaster Michael Kay on February 12, 2011, in New York City.
 The ceremony took place at the Plaza Hotel and was officiated by former New York mayor, Rudolph Giuliani.

 On November 21, 2012, it was announced that Applegate was expecting a baby, which was conceived by way of a gestational surrogate.
-She announced her departure and left WPIX later on December 19, 2012.
-In January 2013, her daughter Caledonia, was born.
-In November 2014, her son Charles, was born.
+She subsequently announced her departure from WPIX.
+Applegate left WPIX on December 19, 2012.
+In January 2013, her daughter, Caledonia, was born.
+In November 2014, her son, Charles, was born.

 She and her family reside in Greenwich, Connecticut.